HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/fundamentals/2023-09-22-`tic`-and-`toc`-Pair-and-`timeit`.md

 That means that the action of reading time from timer by the `toc` function dose not interrupt or stop timer.

-So, if I want to realise what I expect, the code should be like this [2]:
+So, if I want to realize what I expect, the code should be like this[^2]:

 ```matlab
 clc,clear,close all